nirajkharel/nirajkharel.github.io/_posts/2024-04-27-payload-encryption-staging.md

     }
 ```

-At the end the pointers are set for the data accessed through the server and the size of the data.
+At the end, the pointers are set for the data accessed through the server and the size of the data.
 ```c
     // Store the address of the complete shellcode buffer *pPayloadBytes = pBytes;